2022 Copenhagen mall shooting

 On 3 July 2022, a man opened fire at the Field's shopping mall in Copenhagen, Denmark, killing three people and critically wounding four others.
 A suspect, a Danish man, was arrested after the shooting; he had a history of contact with the psychiatric healthcare system.
 According to police, there are no indications that the shooting was terrorism.
 The suspect has been charged with three murders and seven attempted murders.
-The mass shooting is the first in Denmark since the 2015 Copenhagen shootings.
+The mass shooting was the first in Denmark since a gang-related shooting in the same city in 2016.